CongSon01/boston_housing/README.md

 Test: MSE 90.8260 / RMSE 9.5303
 ```

-This effect can also be observed by plotting the RMSE for each epoch during training.
-That is, if the learning rate
+This effect can also be observed by plotting the RMSE for each epoch during training (see figure below).
+That is, if
-is high enough, the neuron or more precisely gradient descent is able to converge the weights quickly.
-As a result, we
+the learning rate is high enough, the neuron or more precisely gradient descent is able to converge the weights quickly.
-can observe that the RMSE of the neuron (highlighted in blue) converges to the optimal RMSE (highlighted in red) after
+As a result, we can observe that the RMSE of the neuron (highlighted in blue) converges to the optimal RMSE
-few epochs.
+(highlighted in red) after few epochs.
 Note that the optimal RMSE represents LR by means of normal equation.
-However, if the learning rate is too
+However,
-low, gradient descent converges only very slowly.
-Similarly, the learning rate can also be too large.
-As a result,
+if the learning rate is too low, gradient descent converges only very slowly.
+Similarly, the learning rate can also be
-gradient descent would miss the optimal weight settings completely.
+too large.
+As a result, gradient descent would miss the optimal weight settings completely.

 ![RMSE_EPOCH](imgs/rmse_epoch.png)